kaisalmen/wsltooling/README.md

 ## Configuration
 Automatically pre-configure Ubuntu 18.04 with the following script [setupWslUbuntu1804.sh](./setupWslUbuntu1804.sh):
 - It updates the system and removes unnecessary packages afterwards
-- It configures dbus for XServer usage including setup of environment variables in `/etc/profile.d`.
+- It installs AdoptOpenJDK 8, Apache maven 3.6.0, node.js LTS from nodesource and makes them available system wide
-- It installs AdoptOpenJDK 8 and makes it available system wide
+- It configures dbus for XServer usage including setup of environment variables in `/etc/profile.d`
 - It install git, virt-manager and firefox

 **Hint:** Firefox does not work properly with remote X. Set `browser.newtab.preload` to `false` in `about:config` to fix this issue."